ocupop/refed-website/src/_states/louisiana.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: Louisiana prohibits the feeding of animal-derived and vegetable waste to swine.
-Louisiana does not appear to exempt the feeding of household garbage to swine from the garbage-feeding rules.
-    summary:
-    link_url:
     legislation:
       - title: '51 La.
 Admin.
 Code pt.
 XXVII, §§ 101, 105, 1701 (2015)'
         animals_covered: Swine